 (You can also heat the broth in a microwave safe bowl or liquid measuring cup for about three minutes.
 Add the peas and saffron after microwaving and cover to keep warm until needed.)

-2 Cook the vegetables, chicken, and sausage in the pressure cooker: Select the “Sauté” setting on your electric pressure cooker and add 2 teaspoons of oil and garlic.
+2 Cook the vegetables, chicken, and sausage in the pressure cooker: Select the “Sauté” setting on your electric pressure cooker and add the oil and garlic.
 Sauté until little bubbles of oil form around the garlic and it becomes aromatic, 1 to 2 minutes.

 Add the chicken and sausage and stir to combine.
 Sauté for 5 to 6 minutes, until the chicken has turned opaque.
 It's ok if the chicken is still a little pink in the middle.